7 Reasons Why Mold Experts Don't Use Plate Testing

 What test do I start with?

-A: If your focus is health, and your concern is water damage, mold, or even mycotoxins, we recommend starting with the ERMI Test.
+A: If your focus is health, and your concern is water damage, mold, or even mycotoxins, we recommend starting with DNA Dust Testing (aka ERMI).

-The ERMI can also help us to answer some of these more common questions*:
+This test can also help us to answer some of these more common questions*:

 *It’s realistic to recognize that petri-dish plate testing will NOT give these answers alone.